kenkenen/homelab/README.md

 I have a series of playbooks that can be used to lay down the groundwork.

-With your variables declared and loaded into the environment, you can just execute these playbooks and have proxmox configured and running with a pfSense router and three Ubuntu servers ready for setting up your Kubernetes environments.
+With your variables declared and loaded into the environment, you can just execute these playbooks and have proxmox configured and running with a pfSense router and an Ubuntu server ready for setting up your Kubernetes environments.

 Execute the playbooks in the following order: